butteredcorn/Express-Documentation/index.md

 In an age of test driven development, modularity is no longer an option, but an essential part of writing code.
 Everything suggested here is for the sake of not only providing a contrieved working example of Express.js, but to provide a skeleton that can be used to really get you started with your Express application.

-If you are new to Express.js, we recommend that you read our guide in the order provided.
+If you are new to Express.js, we recommend that you read our guide in the order provided on the left side navigation menu.

-## Table of Contents
+We will be covering the following six topics.
+The sub-sections in each topic are also listed below as follows:

 ### Introduction
 <ol>